bus16/ImageAnalysis/README.md

 - [Enable billing][billing] and the [Vision API][enable-vision].
 - Create an [API key][api-key], and save this for later.

-- Clone this `cloud-vision` repository on GitHub.
+- Clone this `ImageAnalysis` repository on GitHub.
 If you have [`git`][git] installed, you can do this by executing the following command:

 $ git clone https://github.com/bus16/ImageAnalysis.git